Gastronomo22/gsoc-2025-gnn-examples/README.md

 A simple GCN with two layers, trained on the Cora dataset for node classification.
 Includes training loop and test accuracy evaluation.

+### `karate_gcn_minimal.jl`
+This example demonstrates a basic two-layer Graph Convolutional Network (GCN) applied to the well-known Karate Club dataset.
+Due to its simplicity, the dataset allows for fast training and easy visualization, making it a great starting point for understanding node classification with GNNs.

 ## PyG_inspired_examples

 ### `gat_cora.jl`